 • Block splicing option: The "Block splicing option" governs the way the program will use splice blocks.
 A splice block is typically used to increase the plating capacity of a plate that extends beyond the edge of the chord.
 The "Block splicing options" dialog box gives the user a great deal of control over how splices will be plated.
 You can choose whether you want to use a block splice at all or to increase the plate gauge before using a block splice.
-Checking "Plate to extend beyond width of chord" but not "Blocks" will prevent the program for using blocks but allow the use of $\frac{1}{2}$ " beyond the width of the chord for the tension capacity per TPI.
-The last option; "Safety block" allows you to add blocks anytime the plate extends past the edge of the chord by more than $\frac{1}{2}$ " as a safety precaution.
+Checking "Plate to extend beyond width of chord" but not "Blocks" will prevent the program for using blocks but allow the use of 1⁄2" beyond the width of the chord for the tension capacity per TPI.
+The last option, "Use Safety blocks" allows you to add blocks anytime the plate extends past the edge of the chord by more than 1⁄2" as a safety precaution.

-Block Splicing Option ns ×

 Allow Priority

-Increase in gauge $\overline{\checkmark}$ 1st 💌
+Increase in gauge • 1st 💌

-Plate to extend beyo width of chord nd 🔽 1st 💌
+Plate to extend beyon width of chord ₹ 1 1st 💌

-Blocks ◄ 1st 💌
+Blocks • 1st 💌

-Use Safety Blocks
+Jse Safety Blocks Г

-ОК Cancel ?
+OK Cancel 2